WakiMak/trentent.github.io-forked/_posts/2018-01-15-meltdown-performance-impact-evaluation-citrix-xenapp-6-5.md

 # What does this all mean?

-In the end, <span style="text-decoration: underline;"><strong>Meltdown</strong> </span>has a significant impact on our Citrix XenApp 6.5 environment.Â The perfect storm of older CPU&#8217;s, an older OS and applications that have workflows that are impacted by the patch means our environment is grossly impacted.Â Location A has a maximum hit (as of today) of **21%**.Â Location B having a spread of **12%**.Â I had originally predicted that Location B would have the largest impact, however the newer V2 processors may be playing a roll and the performance of the V2 processors maybe more efficient than the older 2680.
+In the end, <span style="text-decoration: underline;"><strong>Meltdown</strong> </span>has a significant impact on our Citrix & 6.5 environment.Â The perfect storm of older CPU's, an older OS and applications that have workflows that are impacted by the patch means our environment is grossly impacted.Â Location A has a maximum hit (as of today) of **21%**.Â Location B having a spread of **12%**.Â I had originally predicted that Location B would have the largest impact, however the newer V2 processors may be playing a roll and the performance of the V2 processors maybe more efficient than the older 2680.

-In the end, the performance hit is not insignificant and reduces our capacity significantly once these patches are deployed.Â I plan on adding new articles once I have more data on Meltdown and then further again once we start adding the mitigation&#8217;s against Spectre.
+In the end, the performance hit is not insignificant and reduces our capacity significantly once these patches are deployed.Â I plan on adding new articles once I have more data on Meltdown and then further again once we start adding the mitigation's against Spectre.

 <div id="attachment_2676" style="width: 744px" class="wp-caption aligncenter">
   <a href="http://theorypc.ca/wp-content/uploads/2018/01/Host_CPUUtilization_LocationAB.png"><img aria-describedby="caption-attachment-2676" class="wp-image-2676 size-full" src="http://theorypc.ca/wp-content/uploads/2018/01/Host_CPUUtilization_LocationAB.png" alt="" width="734" height="879" srcset="http://theorypc.ca/wp-content/uploads/2018/01/Host_CPUUtilization_LocationAB.png 734w, http://theorypc.ca/wp-content/uploads/2018/01/Host_CPUUtilization_LocationAB-251x300.png 251w" sizes="(max-width: 734px) 100vw, 734px" /></a></p>

   <p id="caption-attachment-2676" class="wp-caption-text">
     CPU Utilization on the hosts.
-Orange is a host with VM&#8217;s without the Meltdown patches, blue is with the patches.
+Orange is a host with VM's without the Meltdown patches, blue is with the patches.
   </p>
 </div>